ifcarpediem/ChatIoT/README.md

 </p>

 # Pre-requisites
-You will need to install [Home Assistant](https://www.home-assistant.io/installation/) and integrate your devices with it (the project currently mainly supports devices that use the MIoT protocol, which can be connected through [Xiaomi Miot Auto](https://github.com/al-one/hass-xiaomi-miot)).
+You will need to install [Home Assistant](https://www.home-assistant.io/installation/) and integrate your devices with it.
+This project currently mainly supports devices that use the MIoT protocol, which can be connected through [Xiaomi Miot Auto](https://github.com/al-one/hass-xiaomi-miot).
 Please ensure that the device names and areas are correctly configured.
 Additionally, please mount the Home Assistant configuration file to a local directory (as future configurations will be required).

 # Get Started